What to see and do in Bangkok: Must-sees?

 This first stop is a must on your visit to Bangkok.
 It was built in 1792 after Thailand's capital was moved to Bangkok and was the official residence of the royal family until the mid-20th century.

 It is an architectural complex that leaves no one indifferent.
-It occupies an area of 200,000 square metres and is made up of different temples (Temple of the Emerald Buddha among others), a museum, the former royal residence and gardens.
+It occupies an area of 200,000 square meters and is composed of various temples (Temple of the Emerald Buddha among others), a museum, the former royal residence and gardens.
 A mini walled city.

 grand palace bangkok